-The Rice Creek Watershed District and Emmons & Olivier Resources Inc. completed a re-meander and restoration of a significant reach of Rice Creek.
+The main stem of Rice Creek run from the Rice Creek Chain of Lakes south and west through Long Lake and Locke Lake before discharging into the Mississippi River in Fridley, MN.
+Watershed District and Emmons & Olivier Resources Inc. completed a re-meander and restoration of a significant reach of Rice Creek.
 The project was entirely within Rice Creek North Regional Park and includes a stretch of Rice Creek located between County Road J, Lexington Avenue and County Road I.

 The goal of the project was to restore the historical winding flow path and surrounding wetland hydrology for this reach of stream, which was originally straightened in the early 1900's.
 Many benefits of this project, such as habitat enhancement, water quality improvement and enriched recreation opportunities, have already begun to be realized.
 While two of the SHEP sampling sites are titled 'Above' and 'Below' for descriptive purposes, both sites are within the boundaries of the restoration.
 The monitoring sites were selected at the beginning and end of the restoration in part to gauge the long-term stream health changes that result from this restoration activity.

-A third site, Rice Creek 'Irondale', was introduced in 2012 further downstream of the restoration area.
+A third site, Rice Creek 'Irondale', was introduced to the program in 2012 further downstream of the restoration area, before the Rice Creek discharges into Long Lake.